1967 NBA Finals: Game summaries

+Game 1

+This game holds the record for most combined points in a Finals game, at 276.

 Game 2

 Wilt Chamberlain set a record for rebounds in a half with 26 in the first half.

 Game 3

 Scoring a postseason career-high 55 points on 48 attempts, Rick Barry tied the record set by Wilt Chamberlain in the 1962 playoffs for field goal attempts in one postseason game.

 Game 6

 The two teams combined for 84 points in the first quarter, which set a new postseason record.
 It was matched in the 1994 playoffs and 2003 but has not been surpassed.
 The 76ers were trailing 106-102 early in the fourth quarter before Matt Guokas, a bench player for a majority of the season, took a quick pass off a rebound to throw in a 20-foot shot and quickly getting the ball again on a break and taking on Nate Thurmond when driving to the rim for a layup that tied the game along with knocking him out of the game when he crashed into the basket support.
 Chamberlain later exclaimed, "Gook!
 Gook!
 The rook showed us how!"
 In the final quarter, Chamberlain recorded eight rebounds and six blocks.
 The Warriors were trailing 123–122 with under 20 seconds remaining.
 An attempted pick and roll by Barry and Thurmond against Chamberlain saw a defensive struggle as Barry could not get a clean shot off when Chamberlain shifted his focus to Thurmond on an attempted pass, and a jump ball was forced on the rebound.
 Philadelphia scored a two-point shot to close out the scoring.